arbor-sim/arbor/doc/install.rst

 ~~~~~~~~~~~

 Arbor has full support for NVIDIA GPUs, for which the NVIDIA CUDA toolkit version 9 is required.
+And experimental support for AMD GPUs when compiled with hip-clang (non-release compiler).

 Distributed
 ~~~~~~~~~~~